 The ‘Tainted’ coin is only such because the address of the scammer is known to the analyst.
 Suppose that the analyst doesn’t know this vital piece of information, would the coin still be tainted?
 It should be clear that the degree to which coins can be classified as tainted depends on the level of information available to the person doing the classifying.

 As such, taint is not an intrinsic property of the coin (unlike, for example, the value of the coin in satoshis), it is an extrinsic property imposed ON the coin BY the analyst.

 CoinJoining before depositing / after withdrawing?

 Both of these have caused issues - don’t assume that performing a CoinJoin after withdrawing will be permitted.
 At any time exchanges can evict you from their platform, and you need to prepare for that by never leaving bitcoin on the exchange, and ideally by deleting your accounts at these centralized exchanges.

 A growing trend.

 Prior to late 2019 I am not aware of there having been any reported issues selling / exchanging bitcoins which have been mixed.
 Since late 2019 there have been a growing number of exchanges contacting users following their use of CoinJoin tools pre/post withdrawal.
+These are tracked below:

 Possible Options for Users